KrishnaRajule/Contribution-program/NextWordPredictor/Krishna_Rajule/Readme.md

 ## Code -- In progress

 ## Application
-**Next Word Predictor** is a useful tool where it will assists us in writing emails, texts messages, also used in search engines, programming text editors, text documents such as MS Word and it is a Language Model which acts as the most common and important precursor to Voice Recognition.
+**Next Word Predictor** is a useful tool where it will assist us in writing emails, texts messages, also used in search engines, programming text editors, text documents such as MS Word and it is a Language Model which acts as the most common and important precursor to Voice Recognition.
 This application will be built using **RNN - LSTM** model and **PyTorch** library.

 ## Algorithms
 **RNN - LSTM** is a deep learning **sequence model**. **Recurrent Neural Network(RNN)** is a basic sequence model and for this particular application we use the **many to one architecture**. **Gated Recurrent Unit(GRU)** and **Long Short Term Memorry(LSTM)** are the modified versions of the basic RNN.